Why That Robot? A Qualitative Analysis of Justification Strategies for Robot Color Selection Across Occupational Contexts: Methods

 \paragraph{Phase 2: Open Coding and Constant Comparison.} The sampled responses underwent line-by-line open coding to identify recurring concepts and descriptive labels (e.g., ``dirt concealment,'' ``professionalism'').
 Following the Constant Comparative Method \cite{rankin2017comparative}, we iteratively compared new data incidents with existing codes to refine definitions and establish conceptual boundaries.

 \paragraph{Phase 3: Axial Coding and Saturation.} In the final stage, these codes were synthesized through axial coding into higher-level thematic clusters representing distinct reasoning strategies.
 This iterative process continued until theoretical saturation was achieved—the point at which no new categories emerged from the data.
-The finalized codebook, featuring precise definitions and anchor examples, served as the framework for the subsequent multi-label coding of the full dataset.
+The finalized codebook, with precise definitions and anchor examples, then guided single-label coding of the full dataset, assigning each response exactly one main category and one sub-category that best captured its primary reasoning.
 The codebook captures a spectrum from practical reasoning (C1: Functionalism) through affective responses (C2: Psych/Affective) to explicit social mapping (C5: Identity/Social).
 C3 (Machine-Centric) captures a distinctive response pattern in which participants actively resist the humanization of robots, while C4 (Preference/Evasion) captures low-effort or avoidant responses.
 Table~\ref{tab:codebook} presents the five main categories and fifteen sub-categories.